 Are you looking for a way to get involved with Friends of Tualatin River National Wildlife Refuge?
 With the exception of our two Environmental Educators and a half time Administrative Assistant, we are an all-volunteer organization so there are many opportunities for you to become involved.
-Here is a FWS Volunteer Application.pdf that you can print, fill out, and return to the refuge.
+Here is a FWS Volunteer Application that you can print, fill out, and return to the refuge.
 If one of these appeals to you, click on the link for more information and to connect to the person in charge of that activity.

-You can become a Trail Rover.
+See position description for Trail Rover.
 Come to the refuge on your own schedule, anytime from sunup to sundown and walk the trails providing a friendly face and information for our visitors.
 Often Trail Rovers are the first people that our guests meet so they are Ambassadors for the Friends and the Refuge.
 You do not need to be a nature expert, only a nature lover.
 Training is provided.

 Members of Tualatin River Photo Society, a program of the Friends, meet monthly to share and learn more about nature photography.
 They also plan and sponsor various photo contests.
 Stop by the Visitor Center to view some of the entries for contests.

 The Friends Board of Directors is elected by the members of our organization to guide the activities of the Friends.
 Board Members attend monthly Board Meetings and act as liaisons to other committees and activities of the Friends.